nomi30701/Underwater-image-color-correction-adaptive-contrast-enhancemention-and-yolo-detect-python/README.md

-# Underwater image correct and adaptive contrast enhancemention python
+# Underwater image color correction and adaptive contrast enhancemention and yolo detect python
 The original uses matlab and it p-code.

 I used python to restore more than 80% of the algorithms in the paper.